googleforgames/open-saves/README.md

 Check out [How to Contribute](docs/contributing.md) before contributing to the project.

-The [Triton development guide](docs/development.md) has detailed instructions on getting the source code, making changes, testing, and submitting a pull request to Triton.
+The [Open Saves development guide](docs/development.md) has detailed instructions on getting the source code, making changes, testing, and submitting a pull request to Open Saves.

 # Code of Conduct